-Some behavioural training is worth trying given the low survivorship of captive-bred birds released to the wild, but likely gains may be small.
+Some behavioural training is worth trying, given the low survivorship of captive-bred birds released to the wild, but likely gains may be small.

-This is an important component as it will allow for survival comparisons between "force-flight" and "non-force flight" released birds.
+This is an important component as it will allow for survival comparisons between 'force-flight' and 'non-force flight' released birds.
 This action could help understand the role of physiological status among captive-bred birds released into the wild.

-17.4.5 Genetic intervention
+19.4.5 Genetic intervention

 Declines in genetic diversity from within both the wild and captive populations can partly be reduced by following a Mean Kinship strategy and trying to equalise blood lines (Hogg & Everaardt, 2017).
-The focus on Mean Kinship is currently directed at the captive insurance population and not the wild population enabling decisions to be made to ensure that the captive population looks good genetically through selective releases of individuals into the wild but does not consider the wild population (Anon, pers. comm.).
-Mean Kinship of individuals released into the wild should also be investigated (Anon, pers. comm.).
+The focus on Mean Kinship is currently directed at the captive insurance population and not the wild population, enabling decisions to be made to ensure that the captive population remains genetically robust through selective releases of individuals into the wild, while also considering the wild population (C. Hogg, pers. comm.).
+Mean Kinship of individuals released into the wild is assessed on an annual basis to promote long-term genetic health of both captive and wild populations (C. Hogg, pers. comm.).